NKID00/riscv-gnu-toolchain-builds/README.md

 GNU/Linux and Windows builds of the latest commit on master branch of [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).

-Builds run automatically at 02:02 UTC on every Tuesday.
+Builds run automatically at 02:02 UTC every day.

 GNU/Linux builds are built on Ubuntu 20.04, Windows builds are built on Windows Server 2019 using Mingw-w64 on MSYS2.